TianpingHsu/fd_leak/README.md

 # How To Parse The Backtrace
 use the tool: 'addr2line'

+# Integrate Into Your Project
+1. build so: 'g++ -shared -fPIC open_close_wrapper.cpp -o libopen_close_wrapper.so -ldl'
+2. link your project with the shared library: libopen_close_wrapper.so
+3. set 'LD_LIBRARY_PATH' variable

 P.S.
 You can add more infortion to the 'map', say 'thread id', 'time' etc.